KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _ei_, G _Ei_ \
 PIE: \*h₂ōu-ió- \
 COGN: Identical to YAv. _aēm_ acc. "id.", MP _xāy-ag_ "id.", Arm. _ju_ "id." (with unclear _j_-).
 Gr _ᾠόν_ [n.] "id.", Lat. _ōvum_ [n.] "id.", OW _ui_, MW _wy_ [m.] "id.", OCS _aice_, Ru. _jajcó_, SCr. _jájce_ [n.] "id." (< PSlav. \*aj-ьce) \
 A neuter (i)o-stem directly continuing the PIE word for "egg".
-The word is generally taken to have come about as a _vṛddhi_-formation \*h₂ōu-ió- to PIE \*h₂eu-is, gen. \*h₂u-ei-s "bird", cf. Skt. _vís_, gen. _vés_, Lat. _avis_.
+The word is generally taken to have come about as a _vr̥ddhi_-formation \*h₂ōu-ió- to PIE \*h₂eu-is, gen. \*h₂u-ei-s "bird", cf. Skt. _vís_, gen. _vés_, Lat. _avis_.
 Less attractive is the reconstruction as \*ō-h₂u-io- with the marginally attested preposition \*ō "toward" (Schindler 1969).
 I consider the word to be crucial to establishing the relative chronology as well as the phonetic conditioning of several important Germanic sound laws.
-PGm. \*ajja- has been derived from the Siever's variant \*ōiyo- by Jasanoff 1978b: 85 under the assumption that Osthoffs law gave rise to an intermediate form \*aija- (Zair 2011: 292).
-In my view, PGm. \*ajja- rather developed from \*ōuió- by 1) regular loss of the labial glide after \*ō; 2) pretonic shortening of \*ō to \*o (Dybo's law); and 3) gemination of \*-y- to \*-yy- (Holtzmann's law).
+PGmc. \*ajja- has been derived from the Siever's variant \*ōiyo- by Jasanoff 1978b: 85 under the assumption that Osthoffs law gave rise to an intermediate form \*aija- (Zair 2011: 292).
+In my view, PGmc. \*ajja- rather developed from \*ōuió- by 1) regular loss of the labial glide after \*ō; 2) pretonic shortening of \*ō to \*o (Dybo's law); and 3) gemination of \*-y- to \*-yy- (Holtzmann's law).
 It follows from this chronology that Holtzmann's law was triggered by the following accent (thus already Kluge 1879: 128), and not by the assimilation of an adjacent laryngeal (Smith 1941).
 See also [\*wīa- "(fly) egg"](#wia). \
 REF: [EDPG]\: 17

 ### <a id="ajuki">\*ajuki- "eternal" (adj)</a>